LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

-   Disabling interpolation will reduce the memory footprint of an integrator by two or more state vectors (depending on the interpolant type and degree) which can be beneficial when interpolation is not needed e.g., when integrating to a final time without output in between or using ARKStep as an explicit fast time scale integrator with MRI methods.
+   Disabling interpolation will reduce the memory footprint of an integrator by two or more state vectors (depending on the interpolant type and degree) which can be beneficial when interpolation is not needed e.g., when integrating to a final time without output in between or using a solver from ARKODE as a fast time scale integrator with MRI methods.

    This routine frees any previously-allocated interpolation module, and re-creates one according to the specified argument.